John Trapp (writer)

+Life

 Son of Nicholas Trapp, of Kempsey, Worcestershire, Trapp studied at the Free School in Worcester and then at Christ Church, Oxford (B.A., 1622; M.A., 1624).
 He became usher of the free school of Stratford-upon-Avon in 1622 and its headmaster in 1624, and was made preacher at Luddington, near Stratford, before becoming vicar of Weston-on-Avon in Gloucestershire.
 He sided with parliament in the English Civil War and was arrested for a short time.
 He took the covenant of 1643 and acted as chaplain to the parliamentary soldiers in Stratford for two years.
 According to his own words, in the Commentary to Job, Job 9:5, in 1657 he was "here in Herefordshire".
 He served as rector of Welford-on-Avon in Gloucestershire between 1646 and 1660 and again as vicar of Weston from 1660 until his death in 1669.
 Trapp had married Mary Gibbard in 1624; they had eleven children.
 Their son Joseph (1638–1698), rector of Cherrington, Gloucestershire, was father of Joseph Trapp, first Oxford Professor of Poetry.